ospostme/ospostme.github.io/_posts/2024-12-25-nvim-auto-complete-and-dictionary.markdown

 ---
 title: Auto Complete and Dictionary
-date: 2024-12-25 21:07:00 Z
+: 2024-12-25 21:07:00 Z
 ---

 # VIM Built-in Complete

-VIM itself has built-in auto completion, doesn't need any plugin.
+VIM itself has built-in autocompletion, doesn't need any plugin.
 Complete sources come from the open buffers.
-Whenever you type in the middle of the word, press CTRL-N will trigger auto completion.
+Whenever you type in the middle of the word, press CTRL-N will trigger autocompletion.
 CTRL-N, CTRL-P to select from the candidate word list.

 - [Vim's built-in auto complete is all you need](https://www.youtube.com/watch?v=tFD2Ia5TIQ8)